 Litigation can be costly.
 It requires the parties to gear up for a trial, routinely spending months (and lots of dollars), in preparation.
 Some couples cannot afford to litigate and some cannot afford not to litigate.

 Litigation only makes sense when there is a genuine need for it – when it is the littlest of all evils.
-If or when the time comes, we have every confidence you will know exactly what you have to do.
+If or when the time comes, we are confident you will know exactly what you have to do.
 Whatever your choice, we hope to be right there alongside you.